Byron Browne (artist)

 Byron Browne (1907–1961) was an American painter and founding member of the American Abstract Artists.

 Biography

 Browne was born on June 26, 1907, in Yonkers, New York.
-He studied at the National Academy of Design from 1925 to 1928.
+He studied at the National Academy of Design from 1925 to 1928 with many well known artists including Charles Courtney Curran, Ivan Olinsky, Alice Murphy and Robert Aitkin.
 He was a member of the Artists Union.
-In 1936 he was one of the founding members of the American Abstract Artists.
+In 1935 Browne studied with the abstract expressionist painter and teacher Hans Hoffman.
 He created murals under the auspices of the Works Progress Administration for the Chronic Disease Hospital and the 1939 New York World's Fair.
 In 1940 he married fellow artist Rosalind Bengelsdorf.
 He taught painting at the Art Students League of New York from 1948 through 1959 and went on to teach at New York University.
+Near the end of his life Browne was very active in the Provincetown, Massachusetts art colony.
 He died on December 25, 1961, in New York City.